Book a connection call

 Here are just a few of the numerous benefits of doing so.

-- It gives everyone on the project team an opportunity to participate more actively in the operationalization of the M&E system, thus enabling greater ownership thereof – which is key for assuring the system’s effectiveness.
+• It gives everyone on the program team an opportunity to participate more actively in the operationalization of the M&E system, thus enabling greater ownership – which is key for assuring the system’s effectiveness.

-- It gives everyone on the project team an opportunity to understand the M&E system at a deeper level and integrate its principles into their work.
+• It gives everyone on the team an opportunity to understand the M&E system at a deeper level and integrate its principles into their work.

-- It improves the M&E system over time as the feedback that the project team provides during reviews of the M&E system (which should be conducted at least annually) will be well informed, enabling the most appropriate and effective refinements to the system.
+• It improves the M&E system over time as the feedback that the program team provides during reviews of the M&E system (which should be conducted at least annually) will be well informed, enabling the most appropriate and effective refinements to the system.

-- It helps everyone be more results-oriented, inviting them to keep at top of mind not just the ‘doing’ of project activities but the more important ‘so what?’ of project activities – i.e., the contextualization of activities in a broader framework that priorities the results that the project is aiming to achieve.
+• It helps everyone be more results-oriented, inviting them to keep at top of mind not just the ‘doing’ of project activities but the more important ‘so what?’ of program activities – i.e., the contextualization of activities in a broader framework that priorities the results that the program is aiming to achieve.

-- It makes room for greater creativity, inspiring project team members to always be on the lookout for opportunities to adapt their work to be more responsive to achieving the desired results.
+• It makes room for greater creativity, inspiring program team members to always be on the lookout for opportunities to adapt their work to be more responsive to achieving the desired results.

-- Ultimately, it maximizes results for the benefit of people and the planet (and it does so much more effectively and pleasantly than forcing project teams to keep working over lunch, like our dear project director in the story did).
+• Ultimately, it maximizes results for the benefit of people and the planet (and it does so much more effectively and pleasantly than forcing project teams to keep working over lunch, like our dear program director in the story did).

 Plus, it eases the sometimes-extremely-heavy burden on often-overworked M&E managers.